 Data Subject Rights

-The GDPR contains data subject rights the School must comply with – the rights to information, subject access, to rectification, to object, to erasure, to portability, to restrict processing and in relation to automated decision-making and profiling.
+The UK GDPR contains data subject rights the School must comply with – the rights to information, subject access, to rectification, to object, to erasure, to portability, to restrict processing and in relation to automated decision-making and profiling.
 These rights can be restricted for personal data used in research.